 Dr Pinar Yavuz: Research Fellowship

 Dr Pinar Yavuz from Hacettepe University.
-Turkey will be going to University of Nottingham, UK
+Turkey went to University of Nottingham, UK

 Dr Margherita Bonino: Clinical Fellowship

-Dr Margherita Bonino from Institute Eugenio Medea, Italy will be going to Uni Saint- Luc, Belgium
+Dr Margherita Bonino from Institute Eugenio Medea, Italy went to Uni Saint- Luc, Belgium

 Dr Mohammad Kurd: Clinical Fellowship